 Back when I attended college, circa 2004, HDTVs were all the rage.
 Sure, they had been around (mostly in plasma form) since the late 1990s, but their prohibitively high price point meant they would occupy the minority of market share for the next few years.
 CRT televisions, the bulky, mostly analog devices of yesteryear that were colloquially referred to as “tube TVs”, were still found in most homes in the U.S. and abroad.

-Prior to mass adoption of flat panel sets, a few big-name manufacturers gave CRTs the HD treatment, producing high definition widescreen displays in both direct-view and rear-projection CRT form.
+Prior to mass adoption of flat panel sets, a few big-name manufacturers gave CRTs the HD treatment, producing high definition widescreen displays in both direct-view and rear-projection form.
 However, the visual requirements for HD were found to be practically incompatible with CRT’s primarily analog nature.
 First, high-definition imagery, precisely defined as a minimum of 720 vertical lines and 480 horizontal lines of resolution, is best appreciated at larger screen sizes.
 This created an intractable problem for CRT producers as CRT sets were already heavy and unwieldy.
-Direct-view CRTs larger than 30 inches could easily weigh several hundred pounds and were prone to a whole catalog of abnormalities given the more precise rubrics of HD rendering.
+Direct-view CRTs larger than 30 inches could easily weigh a couple hundred pounds and were prone to a whole catalog of abnormalities given the more precise mechanics of HD rendering.

 The most popular HD CRTs were those carrying Sony’s Trinitron label, though their development was stymied by the allure of thinner screens.
 Sensing the consumer shift in preference and realizing that CRTs were approaching the limits of manufacturing practicality, Sony abruptly ended CRT production to focus exclusively on LCD technology.
 While the image quality and motion performance produced by these high-definition CRTs were quite good and arguably better overall than the flat panel offerings at the time, the technology was structurally unsuited for high-definition and was rapidly displaced by the impending flat panel revolution.